cloudmesh/cloudmesh-mpi/doc/chapters/slurm/slurm-raspbian.md

 Then mount the drive by issuing `(ENV3) pi@red:~ sudo mount -a`.

-> NOTE: There may be an error upon trying to mount the drive: `mount: /nfs: can't find UUID`.
-For whatever reason, the UUID
-> may have spontaneously changed.
+There may be an error upon trying to mount the drive: `mount: /nfs: can't find UUID`.
+For whatever reason, the UUID may have spontaneously changed.
 Simply issue `blkid` command again, take note of the new UUID, and re-edit fstab through command
-> `sudo nano /etc/fstab`.
+`sudo nano /etc/fstab`.
 Then try remounting through command `sudo mount -a`.

 Issue these commands to change the permissions of the drive and to install the Network File Sharing server: